 “After years of trying to repeal this tax, I am proud that we are bringing people together to put Michiganders first and drive down costs on these essential products,” Governor Whitmer said.
 “Everyone should be able to take care of their most basic healthcare needs without an unnecessary added financial burden.”

-How many states have banned the tampon tax?
+How many states have removed the tampon tax?

 Currently, 23 states and the District of Columbia have eliminated the sales tax on tampons.
 These states include Ohio (YAY!), Oregon, New York, Illinois, Nevada, Florida and Minnesota.